Nicholas Rieß

 M, * b.
 19 March 1724, + d.
 02 June 1802

 Peter Josef Schultheiss, son of Pauli Schulteis and Remundae Gansen, was * born on Sunday, 19 March 1724 in Rheinbach, Rheinland, Germanic Lands.1,2 Say 1754, Peter Josef oo married Maria Juliane Gierlich at St. Nickolaus Catholic Church, Rheinbach.
+Peter + died, at the age of 78 years, on Wednesday, 02 June 1802 in Rheinbach.

 Child of Peter Josef Schultheiss and Maria Juliane Gierlich